 Many websites now follow the less is more rule and with popular brands such as Instagram making use of this, it is clear to see why it works.

 Minimalism doesn’t necessarily mean simplistic; creating a minimalist website is quite complex and can be difficult to get right.
 Below we look at the 5 essentials for a minimalist web design.
+If you need a nice web design, just visit this award winning website design agency and tell your preferences.

 Those who do minimalism well will get the many benefits that come with a minimalist web design.
 Many of the most successful companies in the world use a minimalistic approach because when you have a great product, you don’t need to oversell it.
 Take Apple, for instance; their stores are minimalism at its best.
 Below are some of the benefits of choosing a minimalist web design: